brandonbloom/test2/README.md

 ### Test suites

-The `:test2` map can also take a `:suites` key.
-Its value is a map of names to functions.
-The function is called with each test-function's metadata, and only matching tests are run.

-For example:
+`some_test.clj`:

 ```clojure
 (defn ^:test ^:integration my-test [] ...)
 ```

+`project.clj`:

 ```clojure
 :test2 {:suites {:ci :integration}}
 ```

+Then:

 ```bash
 $ lein test2 :ci
 ```

+The `:test2` map can also take a `:suites` key.
+Its value is a map of names to functions.
+The function is called with each test-function's metadata, and only matching tests are run.

 ## Coming from other libs